Preventing Prompt Injection with Type-Directed Privilege Separation: Case Studies

 \subsubsection{Undefended agent}

-A naive calendar scheduling agent design is presented in \cref{fig:calendar_design}.
+A basic calendar scheduling agent design is presented in the left panel of \cref{fig:calendar_design}.
 It uses a single agent for email generation and email response parsing.
-The application prompt specifies that the agent should read the current email thread, check the user's calendar, and choose an appropriate action.
-The actions could be \texttt{reply} or \texttt{end}.
-An action of \texttt{reply} sends an email response to the receiving party, proposing times that could work for both the user and the receiving party.
-An action of \texttt{end} ends the email thread and adds the meeting to the user's calendar.
+Each time the agent receives a response from the recipient, the agent reads the current email thread, checks the user's calendar, and chooses an action $a \in \{\code{reply}, \code{end}\}$.
+If the agent chooses \code{reply}, it writes a new email proposing times that could work for both the user and the recipient.
+Otherwise, the agent ends the email thread and adds the meeting to the user's calendar.

-The user's instructions are assumed to be trusted, but the other parties' emails could contain prompt injections.
-If the other party is malicious, they could extract private information from the user's calendar, such as meeting times, locations, attendees, etc. Since the agent is directly exposed to potential prompt injections in the email thread and has access to the user's calendar, it can be easily manipulated to leak entire calendar information.
+The user's request is assumed to be trusted, but the recipient's emails are untrusted and could contain a prompt injection attack.
+For instance, a malicious recipient may try to exfiltrate private information from the user's calendar, such as meeting times, locations, and attendee details.
+Because the agent is directly exposed to potential prompt injections in the email thread, the design in the left panel of \cref{fig:calendar_design} is insecure.